Skip to content

 6. Between a private limited company and an LLP, which structure is better for foreign investment?

-While both structures permit foreign investment, LLPs often provide more tax-efficient repatriation of profits due to their LLP tax advantages, though specific foreign investment regulations may apply.
+Both structures permit foreign investment.
+However, LLPs often allow more tax-efficient repatriation of profits due to their LLP tax advantages, though specific foreign investment regulations may still apply.

 7. Can an LLP claim depreciation as part of its LLP tax benefits?

-Yes, LLPs can claim depreciation on assets as per the Income Tax Act, which can significantly reduce taxable income and enhance the LLP tax benefits available to the business.
+Yes, LLPs can claim depreciation on assets as per the Income Tax Act.
+This can significantly reduce taxable income and enhance the LLP tax benefits available to the business.

 Related Posts